BruceChanJianLe/networking/README.md

 A router acts as a bridge to connect a devices to WAN, meaning by connecting to a router, a device can now connect to or find another device is on WAN.
 The router connect LAN through gateway to WAN.
 Please refer to subnet mask and gateway.

+## Gateway

+The gateway is the IP address of the router, one on the LAN and another on the WAN.
+The question is when do you search for IP on the LAN and when do you search on WAN?
+We shall discuss this more on subnet.

+## Subnet

 ## Reference

 - [yamaha_video_link](https://www.youtube.com/watch?v=udE60TJG0Qg)